MIC-DKFZ/TractSeg/Readme.md

 #### Install Prerequisites
 * [Pytorch](http://pytorch.org/) (if you do not have a GPU, installing Pytorch via conda might be faster)
 * [Mrtrix 3](http://mrtrix.readthedocs.io/en/latest/installation/linux_install.html)
-* [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) (if you already have a brain mask this is not needed)
+* [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) (if you already have a brain mask and do not use the option `--preprocess` this is not needed)
 * BatchGenerators: `pip install https://github.com/MIC-DKFZ/batchgenerators/archive/master.zip`

 #### Install TractSeg